 SetTemperature, SetPressure, SetSaturation, SetPorosity, and SetDensity can be used to define the corresponding properties in the reaction cells after a transport step.
 SetConcentrations transfers the transported concentrations to the reaction module, but uses the current saturation, porosity, representative volume, and possibly density (for mass-fraction concentrations) to set the number of moles of elements in each of the reaction cells.

 Selected output, as defined by SELECTED_OUTPUT/USER_PUNCH data blocks in PHREEQC input, is the primary means for obtaining geochemical output for a time step.
 Selected output can be activated or inactivated with the SetSelectedOutputOn method.
-The SetPrintChemistryOn method is intended primarily for debugging.
-A complete description of the solution and each reactant for each cell is printed to the output file, which results in a very large file if used with a full-scale simulation.
-The set of cells that are printed can be limited by use of a Boolean array with the SetPrintChemistryMask method.
 Sample code for the transfer of data from the transport simulator to PhreeqcRM is displayed in Table 4.

 Table 4: Transferring data to PhreeqcRM.